Follow up for brain tumours

 - CT scans or MRI scans from time to time

 After surgery, you will go back to see your treatment team (doctors and specialist nurses) regularly until you have fully recovered.
-If you've had a non cancerous (benign) or low grade brain tumour, your surgeon will continue to see you for up to 5 years after your surgery.
+If you've had a non cancerous (benign) or low grade brain tumour, your surgeon or a neurologist will continue to see you after your surgery.
 After you have recovered from your operation, your appointments will become less frequent, and you may only see the surgeon once a year if all is well.

-If you've had a high grade brain tumour, you will see the brain tumour specialist (neuro oncologist) when you have recovered from your operation.
+If you've had a high grade brain tumour, or a low grade tumour that needs further treatment, you will see the brain tumour specialist (neuro oncologist) when you have recovered from your operation.

 Your treatment team will discuss with you whether you need to have routine scans.
 Most people do not have routine scans during follow up because a growing brain tumour is likely to produce new symptoms.
 If you have no symptoms, a scan is unlikely to find any change in your condition.